You may have heard this little rumor that email is dying, or is already dead.

 Third, many brands still don’t do email right.
-They send out bulk emails — newsletters, announcements, and product promotions — the same way they’ve been for the past 10 years.
+They send out bulk HTML emails — newsletters, announcements, and product promotions — the same way they’ve been for the past 10 years.
 The accepted strategy is batch-sending personalized “Hey Mike”, “Hello Amy” emails to people who aren’t interested.
 Roughly 77% of email marketing ROI comes from segmented, targeted campaigns — yet so many companies don’t do it.

 What’s the next step in email marketing?

 There’s a lot of guessing about what will replace email.
 Will it be Messenger?
 Text?
-Cold calling? he answer is none.
+Cold calling?
+The answer is none.
 The next step is not to kill email but continue to use it in order to improve your entire marketing mix.

 Why?
 If you put all your eggs in one basket, you risk losing interactions with customers.
 Plus, it expands your contact with them beyond one channel — so if they miss an email, Instagram post, or a tweet — you can catch them on Messenger or another way.